 I showed her that I accept her, 100% — a good first lesson in accepting others.

 “Her body looks weird to you, and so it makes you feel a little weird inside?”
 She nodded.
 “Does mommy’s body make you feel weird?”
 I asked.
 “No!
 I’m used to you!” she said, as if I was being very silly, then added, “And, you’re pretty.”

 The “pretty” comment made me wonder if it wasn’t just weight bias at play but beauty bias, too.
 “Oh, okay,” I said.
 “Does the way your teacher looks make you think she might be...mean or something?”
 She nodded.

-Her teacher is an older lady with well-earned wrinkles and coarse gray hair, who dresses nondescriptly and doesn’t wear makeup.
-I thought about the villains in some of my daughter’s favorite books and movies either being fat, ugly, old, or all three: Ursula from The Little Mermaid, the evil fairy in Ella Bella Ballerina and the Sleeping Beauty, Cinderella’s wicked stepmother, and the scariest of them all, Mother Gothel in Tangled.
-And I realized, my daughter was just plain frightened.
+Her teacher is an older lady with well-earned wrinkles and coarse grey hair, who dresses nondescriptly and doesn’t wear makeup.
+I thought about the villains in some of my daughter’s favourite books and movies either being fat, ugly, old, or all three: Ursula from The Little Mermaid, the evil fairy in Ella Bella Ballerina and the Sleeping Beauty, Cinderella’s wicked stepmother, and the scariest of them all, Mother Gothel in Tangled.
+And I realised, my daughter was just plain frightened.
 So I went into comforting mode.

 “I have heard really good things about your teacher.
 Actually, other parents have told me that she’s the best one, and that’s she’s super nice.”
 My daughter seemed reassured and ready to move on, so we did.